-- Describe how the events of the political, social, and economic climate have shaped the American response to human needs - Compare and contrast the ecological, functional, and conflict perspectives to understand and analyze social issues such as inequality, alienation, poverty, crime and health - State the major theories, processes, and research methods important in psychology. - 4.
+- Describe how the events of the political, social, and economic climate have shaped the American response to human needs. - Compare and contrast the ecological, functional, and conflict perspectives to understand and analyze social issues such as inequality, alienation, poverty, crime and health - State the major theories, processes, and research methods important in psychology. - 4.
 Describe the relationship between politics, research and the establishment of social policy. - Identify the history of treatment, issues and needs of the primary populations that require human services intervention. - Utilize the critical thinking skills necessary to read and analyze current and future trends as presented in literature related to the field of Human Services. - Demonstrate an understanding of how to use the skills of engagement, assessment, case planning, intervention and termination with a diverse population. - Present a well-organized, comprehensive oral report before a group. - Demonstrate behaviors that comply with the ethical standards of the National Organization of Human Services - Demonstrate an increased awareness of available community resources and the relationships among community systems. - Demonstrate the ability to document information, and present a well-written report that demonstrates critical thinking skills.

-†MAT\H167 has prerequisite of MAT\H137, is strongly recommended for students planning to transfer to a four-year institution.
+†MATH167 has prerequisite of MATH137, is strongly recommended for students planning to transfer to a four-year institution.

-††Child and Family focus, PSY\H203, 204 or 207.
+††Child and Family focus, PSYH203, 204 or 207.

-Disability and Mental Health focus, PSY\H201, 245 or 260.
+Disability and Mental Health focus, PSYH201, 245 or 260.

-Gerontology focus, PSY\H201 or 208.
+Gerontology focus, PSYH201 or 208.

-†††Child and Family focus, HSE\H115.
+†††Child and Family focus, HSEH115.

-Disability and Mental Health focus, HSE\H133.
+Disability and Mental Health focus, HSEH133.

-Gerontology focus, HSE\H170.
+Gerontology focus, HSEH170 or HSEH171.

 ††††Placement is required.
-Students need to contact the program coordinator or the BSS division office early in the semester prior to taking the course.
+Students need to contact the program coordinator or the BSS division office early, prior to the semester they plan to take the course.